 Over the years Emily underwent spiritual growth and change.
 One result was a commitment she made to assume that people mean well and are trying to do their best given their circumstances even if, from her point of view, they are doing harmful things.
 This played a role in her success with CMS and led to her getting hired to bring the voice of the patient into improving health care delivery where she works today.
 Her latest book, Turning Inside Out, uses her life story to illustrate her own learnings and invite others into a conversation about how to be a part of positive change.

-Her first book, Butterfly A Rose, A Journey Through Transition, was published in fall 2010, and her second, a chapbook in collaboration with artist Adelaide Beeman-White in 2012.
+Her first book, Butterfly A Rose, A Journey Through Transition, was published by Onespirit Press in fall 2010, and her second, a chapbook in collaboration with artist Adelaide Beeman-White in 2012.
 This chapbook was made into a journal used in art therapy for senior citizens, and Emily created a second journal, Story Catcher, in collaboration with photographer Ellen Reardon, to be used in those workshops.
-The artist book Water featuring her poetry and the work of Portland artist Shu-Ju Wang came out May 2014 and is exhibited in libraries and museums around the country.
+The artist book Water by Portland artist Shu-Ju Wang featured Emilys poetry and came out in May 2014.
+It is exhibited in libraries and museums around the country, including her alma mater, Dickinson College.
 Her poetry and short stories have appeared in Ascent Magazine online, VoiceCatcher, Kind of A Hurricane Press, Chaos Poetry Review, Crosswinds Poetry, Persimmon Tree, Unscooped Bagel and Synesthesia Journals and one poem received an honorable mention in the 2013 Walt Whitman 150 contest.
 In 2014 her poem Signs was nominated for a Pushcart Prize.